Is PURL Wax Any Good?

 It’s a big 340g block too.
 Enough for a season or more if you’re just waxing your own setup.

-Even better, it’s non-toxic and biodegradable – for those of you who care about not trashing the mountain (everyone I hope).
+Even better, it’s non-toxic and biodegradable – for those of you who care about not trashing the mountain (which is everyone I hope).

 4. Pros & Cons